|

 I'm looking for games where the PC is the villain/antihero of the story and the traditional plotlines of "good beats evil" aren't followed.

-This is version 4 of this page, edited by Edward Lacey on 23 March 2013 at 7:26am. - View Update History - Edit This Page - Add a News Item
+This is version 5 of this page, edited by Paul O'Brian on 7 May 2022 at 1:53am. - View Update History - Edit This Page - Add a News Item - Delete This Page